Greek workers walk out to protest ban on teachers' strike

 ADEDY and GSEE, Greece's largest private sector union, are also planning a four-hour work stoppage on Thursday.

-More than 1,000 high-school teachers marched to parliament late on Monday, holding banners reading: "No to the civil mobilization and this terror!" and "It won't pass".
+More than 1,000 high-school teachers marched to parliament late on Monday, holding banners reading: "No to the civil mobilisation and this terror!" and "It won't pass".

 GSEE and ADEDY represent more than half of Greece's workforce, which has been shrinking rapidly during the crippling recession after years of austerity.